MintXeido/Virtual-Wii-Manager/README.md

 Q: Do you have plans releasing this program to MacOS & Linux?

-A: No, I do not have plans right now on releasing this program to these systems & Unfortunately LuaRT Compiler is not available to these OSes.
+A: No, I do not have plans right now on releasing this program to these systems & Unfortunately LuaRT Compiler is not available & supported on these OSes.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------